 Although research is still early, frankincense reduced tumor growth and spread by killing cancer cells in a rat study of glioma, a type of brain cancer.

-Frankincense also killed breast cancer cells in cell culture.
+Frankincense also kills breast cancer cells in cell cultures.

 In a lab study, frankincense also reduced inflammatory markers in: